zerokilobytes/punkapi-demo/README.md

 ## API Documentation

 The api can be visualized using Swagger UI on the local environment be going to `http://localhost:3000/api/docs` in your browser.
+The Vue.js front end can be viewed by going to http://localhost:8080/.

 ### API Endpoints